Jasonzyt/FixXboxLiveAuth/README.md

 trusted-key=MHYwEAYHKoZIzj0CAQYFK4EEACIDYgAECRXueJeTDqNRRgJi/vlRufByu/2G0i2Ebt6YMar5QX/R0DIIyrJMcUpruK4QveTfJSTp3Shlq4Gk34cD/4GUWwkv0DVuzeuB+tXija7HBxii03NHDbPAD0AKnLr2wdAp
 ```

-But this will occupy the only trusted-key and the softwares such as [FakePlayer](https://github.com/ddf8196/FakePlayer) won't be able to work
+But this will occupy the only trusted-key and the softwares such as [FakePlayer](https://github.com/ddf8196/FakePlayer) won't be able to work.

+What's more, this way is only for server-side.
+You must use [KeyPatcher](https://github.com/ambiennt/KeyPatcher) to patch client.